vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 ## What does the script do?
 The script is triggered by the compressor frequency.
 Normally after a restart or defrost there is often a significant difference between Ta and Ta-target.
 As a result the heatpump will start at high power to reach Ta-target in a short time.
 This script dynamically decreases the Ta-target in steps so that the heatpump doesn't need to provide full power and has a longer&slower (and more profitable) run to a continuous state.
 When Ta reaches Ta-target the T-Shift is raised +1 just as long untill Ta reaches the normal Ta-target.
 As a result the time between defrosts will be longer and startups are executed at lower power.

 This is especially usefull in situations where your heating system is slow and your house is well isolated.
 My house only has floorheating and is well isolated.
 The floorheating is a slow system.
 It is okay when the heatpump takes longer time to reach the Ta-target.
-Make your own judgement if this is usefull in your situation.
+Make your own judgement whether this is usefull in your situation.

 ## Definitions & abbreviations
 * T-Shift:    Temperature shift in the Outlet Water Temperature from the heatpump.